ZaviarBrown/march23/1-Module/2-week/3-day/README.md

 Other times, solving a problem in a single function is **_doable_**, but it's not necessarily **_feasible_**.

-`Helper functions` are functions we write to help solve a more complex problem
+`Helper functions` are functions we write to help us solve a more complex problem

 - ### Remove E Words